brown-cs22/CS22-Lean-2023/readme.md

 If at any point your workspace becomes unusable and you think you need a fresh start, you can click on the original link to get a new copy of the course workspace.

+## Directions for updating

+We will push more lecture demos and homework assignments to this project throughout the semester.
+To pull them into your Gitpod instance, follow these directions:

+* Open the terminal in Gitpod, if it is not already open.
+* Run the command `scripts/pull-updates`.

+We will try not to let this happen, but occasionally, we might change files that you have edited yourself.
+The `pull-updates` script should notice this and not overwrite your changes.
+But if there are conflicts, you may have to reset your work.
+(Feel free to copy your changes to another file if you want.)
+Running the command `scripts/reset-all` and then `pull-updates` again should clean things up.

 ## git: the fine print